 GASB Statement 84 - Fiduciary Activities is effective for periods beginning after December 15, 2018.
 The objective of this Statement is to establish criteria for identifying fiduciary activities.
 Activity meeting the established criteria would then be presented in a statement of net position and a statement of changes in net position.
 Pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds and custodial funds would be reported, as applicable, according to this Statement.
-Information of component units of a primary government would be shown in the aggregate with the fiduciary funds of the primary government.
+Information of component units of a primary government.
 Under this Statement, a liability could be recognized to the beneficiaries in a fiduciary fund if the government has been compelled to disburse fiduciary resources.
 Management has not yet evaluated the effects of the implementation of this Statement.